Troy Buchanan High School: Activities

 The school has a strong National FFA Organization program.

-For example it was named the Model of Innovations for Student Development in 2015.
+It was named the Model of Innovations for Student Development in 2015.
 And was the Premiere Chapter for Building Communities in 2019.
-Additionally, In 2020 the Chapter was a National Finalist for the Model of Excellence Award.
+In 2020, the Chapter was a National Finalist for the Model of Excellence Award.
 The Troy FFA has also found success in CDE/LDEs (Career/Leadership Development Events).
-Most recently the Troy FFA won 3rd Place in the Nation at the 2022 National FFA Parliamentary Procedure Competition held in conjunction with the 95th Annual National FFA Convention and Expo.
+The Troy FFA won 3rd Place in the Nation at the 2022 National FFA Parliamentary Procedure Competition held in conjunction with the 95th Annual National FFA Convention and Expo.

 TBHS has two competitive show choirs, "Express" and "Soundwave".
 The program hosts an annual competition.
 Express has won national-level competitions before, and Soundwave swept the jayvee division in their 2019 season.

+Additionally, TBHS has a strong band program called Trojan Pride.
+There are several different bands that make up Trojan Pride, including: symphonic band, jazz band, concert band, marching band and pep band.
+In Fall 2023, throughout four competitions, Trojan Pride's marching band won 16 awards, including eight first place awards.